34fame/sandbox-authn/README.md

 <!-- Key Aspects -->
 ## Key Aspects

+### Boot
+In order to support the Firebase Authentication methods a boot file for Firebase was created.
+It initializes a Firebase application instance as well as the auth service and the appropriate auth providers (e.g. Facebook, GitHub , etc.).

 ### Services
 Under `client/src/services` you'll find core code for standing up authentication (and storage) options for the application.
-These services are called directly by your Vuex actions (or from your components).
+These services get called directly by your Vuex actions (or from your components).
 These services rely on plugins.

+A service at a minimum contains an `index.js` which exports all functions provided by the service.

+A service will always contain a `plugins.js` file which is what locates and includes plugins for that service.

+The authn service also contains a Vuex store ("auth") and the basic components for authentication (e.g. Login , Register, Logout, etc.).

 ### Plugins
 The `client/src/plugins` directory contains all currently installed plugins, organized by their type.
 Right now the only included authentication plugin is for Firebase.
 This plugin has support for many of the Firebase